List of most-disliked YouTube videos

 Measurement of dislikes on YouTube has been of academic and political interest.
 Following its immediate negative reception, Rick Perry's 2012 presidential campaign advertisement "Strong" garnered over 600,000 dislikes within five days.
 This phenomenon was seen by Mike Barthel of The Village Voice as a reason not to judge entertainment and politics by the same standard of online publicity; he opined that the only time people are going to care more about politics than entertainment is when there is a clear and immediate threat to their well-being.
-Recently, many videos from news channels and corporations have been dislike bombed when they talk about topics like the 2020 election or the COVID-19 pandemic.

 Music videos, including children's music videos, made up a majority of the most disliked uploads to YouTube.
-"Baby Shark Dance" is the most disliked "made for kids" video, with over 13.3 million dislikes.
-2016 showed the most disliked video game trailer, Call of Duty: Infinite Warfare, which stands at over three million dislikes.
-It became YouTube's second-most-disliked video within two weeks of being released.
+"Baby Shark Dance" is the most-disliked children's music video, with over 14.39 million dislikes as of October 2021.
+2016 showed the most-disliked videogame trailer, Call of Duty: Infinite Warfare, which stands at over three million dislikes.
+It became YouTube's second-most disliked video within two weeks of being released.
 In 2016, PewDiePie achieved a video in the top 3 by explicitly asking his own viewers to dislike his video.

-In August 2020, the Indian film Sadak 2s trailer became the most disliked movie trailer on YouTube.
-In the first two days after its release, the trailer received 5.3 million dislikes and currently has over 12 million dislikes.
-On August 18, at about 18:00 UTC, it surpassed Justin Bieber's "Baby" to become the second most-disliked video with 13.24 million dislikes.
-As of October 2021, more than half of the top 50 most-disliked videos are music videos for children, with 31 of these 50 videos (62%) being set as "made for kids" according to YouTube's changes in policy on January 6, 2020, to comply with COPPA.
+Uploaded on the 12th of August, 2020, the trailer for Sadak 2 became the most disliked movie trailer on YouTube within the first two days after its release: on the 13th, it had already obtained 5.3 million dislikes.
+On the 18th, 6 days after its release, it surpassed Justin Bieber's "Baby" to become the second-most disliked video, with 13.24 million dislikes.
+As of October 2021, more than half of the top 50 most-disliked videos are music videos for children, with 31 of these 50 videos (62%) being set as "made for kids" according to YouTube's COPPA-compliant changes it made to its policy on January 6, 2020.

-On November 10, 2021, YouTube made dislike counts on videos private, purportedly to "reduce harassment associated with targeted dislike attacks."
-The announcement and update was widely criticized by members of the YouTube community, including from creators and YouTube co-founder Jawed Karim, due to visible dislikes allowing users to immediately spot videos that are fraudulent, helpless, dangerous, explicit, discriminatory, or generally poor-quality.
-However, there are some browser extensions which allow the user to view estimated dislikes on videos; YouTube removed the actual dislike data from its API on December 13, 2021.
+On November 10, 2021, YouTube made video dislike counts private to the creator, purportedly to "reduce harassment associated with targeted dislike attacks".
+The update was widely criticized by the YouTube community, including by many YouTubers and by co-founder and first uploader, Jawed Karim.
+One common point of criticism was that publicly visible dislikes enabled users to immediately spot and avoid videos that are fraudulent, unhelpful, dangerous, explicit, discriminatory, or generally low-quality, and now they can no longer count on that.
+However, there are some browser extensions (such as "Return YouTube Dislike" and "ImprovedTube") which allow the user to view estimated dislikes on videos.
+In the month following the change, on December 13, YouTube removed the actual dislike data from its API, making it fully inaccessible at last – both to users and to developers.